 Date & Time

-This interactive session will spotlight trailblazing grass-roots initiatives that are leading the way to greater climate and health justice.
-We will seek to understand how pioneering tactics from Africa, Asia, the Caribbean, and the Pacific can be supported, replicated, and scaled Commonwealth-wide.
-Alongside an intergenerational and indigenous panel, we will explore the central importance of youth advocacy, how community-driven approaches are influencing national and global policies, and how vulnerable communities, including indigenous peoples and those living in the Global South, can be fairly represented and heard in policymaking.
-All participants will have the opportunity to actively engage, share insights, and contribute to the conversation.
+This interactive session spotlighted trailblazing grassroots initiatives that led the way to greater climate and health justice.
+We sought to understand how pioneering tactics from Africa, Asia, the Caribbean, and the Pacific could be supported, replicated, and scaled Commonwealth-wide.
+Alongside an intergenerational and indigenous panel, we explored the central importance of youth advocacy, how community-driven approaches influenced national and global policies, and how vulnerable communities, including indigenous peoples and those living in the Global South, were fairly represented and heard in policymaking.
+All participants had the opportunity to actively engage, share insights, and contribute to the conversation.

 Photo: School Strike